AuHau/toggl-cli/docs/index.md

 ## Configuration

 Toggl CLI heavily depends on user's configuration.
-Upon first usage of the CLI the user is taken through bootstrap process where he is asked questions regarding the desired settings and authentication credentials the final configuration is stored as configuration file at `~/.togglrc`.
+Upon first usage of the CLI the user is taken through bootstrap process where he is asked questions regarding the desired settings and authentication credentials.
+The final configuration is stored as configuration file at `~/.togglrc`.

 If user select's to enter username & password, then the bootstrap process will convert it into API token which is then